edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-10-16-quality-elearning-experiences.md

 *  There are different aspects of visual design, including font, color, audio, images, video, and more
 *  These quick principles apply beyond just eLearning to mLearning and other training situations

 In the end, the most important thing is to simply be aware of the visual design of your Nobu-style eLearning projects.
-For your next eLearning project, I hope your learners enjoy the experience so much they shout out… "Irasshaimase!”
+For your next [eLearning project](https://www.edgepointlearning.com/solutions/){:target="_blank"}, I hope your learners enjoy the experience so much they shout out… "Irasshaimase!”
 Nobu-style.

 <strong>What methods have you used to create quality eLearning experiences for your employees? </strong>